macadmins/nudge/README.md

 "https://raw.githubusercontent.com/macadmins/nudge/main/Example%20Assets/com.github.macadmins.Nudge.json"
 ```

-While the `-json-url` argument is mainly designed for web urls, you can actually pass it a `file://` path as well if you don't want to deploy a json to `/Library/Preferences` or simply want to test your workflow.
+While the `-json-url` argument is mainly designed for web-hosted URLs, you can actually pass it a `file://` path as well if you want to deploy JSON to a location other than `/Library/Preferences` or simply want to test your workflow:

-Save the [sample JSON](https://raw.githubusercontent.com/macadmins/nudge/main/Example%20Assets/com.github.macadmins.Nudge.json) to your Downloads folder, modify with your preferred editor and then execute the following command:
+1. Save the [sample JSON](https://raw.githubusercontent.com/macadmins/nudge/main/Example%20Assets/com.github.macadmins.Nudge.json) to your Downloads folder
+1. Modify with your preferred editor
+1. Execute the following command:

 ```
 /Applications/Utilities/Nudge.app/Contents/MacOS/Nudge \